 There are also further instructions for individuals and companies not to “write, commission, or publish fake reviews”, including family and friends, with an equal and fair collection of reviews and transparency in how they are published.

 This comes a year after Igniyte contributed to a report from the Competition and Markets Authority which is cracking down on fake reviews online.
-The new guidelines will ensure that blurred lines between general posts and paid ads are clearer for consumers who can often be unknowingly influenced by a sponsored post with a lack of transparency from brands and celebrities.
+The new guidelines will ensure that blurred lines between general posts and paid ads are clearer for consumers.
+Sponsored posts can influence consumers easily because they are not sure of the nature of the review.
+New guidelines however help them distinguish between fake and genuine reviews.
+The sponsored post previous to the guidelines could have had a lack of transparency from brands and celebrities confusing consumers.

 New rules indicate that “#ad” and “spon” should now appear on an advertised video or image by a brand, or if the endorsement is paid for.
 Companies such as L’Oreal have recently been caught out for failing to follow the rules and it will be interesting to see how the new rules are regulated in the coming months.